Season: 2 (The Sonny & Cher Show)

 Cher says, “the next award is for dancing and it goes to Sonny, “Twinkle Toes Bono,” who really knows how to move.”

 Sonny says, “that’s right.
 I moved out of Cher’s house in an hour and a half.”
 (Ha.)
 They show clips of Sonny’s dancing.
-Ted Zeigler accepts on Sonny’s behalf.
+“Mr. Bono could not be here tonight” so Ted Zeigler accepts on Sonny’s behalf.
+Sonny keeps trying to interrupt, until Zeigler talks about how handsome he “was.”
+Sonny objects that he’s not dead.
+Zeigler says in the dancing business he is.

 The Humility Award

-Sonny says, “Ladies and gentlemen, I think it’s time that we all give a nice round of applause to the most talented sketch performer on television.”
+Sonny says, “Ladies and gentlemen, I think it’s about time we all give a nice round of applause to the most talented sketch performer on television.”
 The crowd gives a big applause.
-Ted Zeigler thinks they’re applauding him but Sonny says, “Not you, Ted.
+Ted Zeigler thinks they’re applauding for him but Sonny says, “Not you, Ted.
 Harvey Korman.”

 A Salute to Ourselves

-Sonny says, “it’s a salute to ourselves and our brilliant, creative minds that make this show possible, all 41 of our staff.”
+Sonny says, “this award a salute to ourselves and our brilliant, creative minds that make this show possible, all 41 of our staff.”
+Cher jokes that this is the number that also represents their combined IQs.
+(Ouch!)

 They then show a clip that was taped for an earlier episode but never shown.
 It was when they taped the episode for after the Presidential election of Gerald Ford and Jimmy Carter.
-They taped the segment two days before the election, not knowing who would win.
-So they did an opening monologues for a Ford or a Carter win.
+Sonny quips it was a lot cheaper supporting Ford that it was supporting Cher.
+Apparently, they taped the segment two days before the actual election, not knowing who would win.
+So they did an opening dialogue for both a Ford or a Carter win.
 They show the monologue taped in the case Gerald Ford won.

 Concert Segment (Video)